fusionjs/fusionjs/fusion-core/docs/guides/modifying-html-template.md

 }
 ```

-To modify the title, simply do:
+To modify the title, use:

 ```js
 export default () => (ctx, next) => {